stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

 </div>

 ###SUM
-This works the same way as count, except that it can only be used on numerical columns.
-As you might expect, `SUM` totals all the values in a given column:
+As its name suggests, `SUM` totals all the values in a given column.
+Unlike `COUNT`, you can only use `SUM` on columns containing numerical values.

     SELECT SUM(volume)
       FROM tutorial.aapl_historical_stock_price